NavinShrinivas/cherry/ice_survey.md

    sends a second STUN request on its NOMINATED candidate pair, but this time with a flag set to tell the peer that this pair has been nominated for use.
 This is shown in Figure 4.
+## After offer traading :
+Once an agent has sent its offer or its answer, that agent MUST be prepared to receive both STUN and media packets on each candidate.
+   As discussed in Section 11.1, media packets can be sent to a candidate prior to its appearance as the default destination for media in an offer or answer.

+Meaning, there are n number of servers listening for stun messages for each candidate.

 ## Singlaing infrastructure: